City limits: United States

-If a city chooses to have its own emergency services, they generally only operate within the city's limit, except for mutual aid (typically among fire departments) in case of disaster.
+If a city chooses to have its own emergency services, they generally only operate within the city's limits, except for mutual aid (typically among fire departments) in case of disaster.
 Telephone companies also must keep track of changing a city's limit to ensure that calls to 9-1-1 are routed to the appropriate public-safety answering point, if the city operates a PSAP separate from the county.
 Calls from mobile phones are usually routed based on the location of the base station rather than the calling party, so these (along with landline calls to non-emergency telephone numbers) must be handled manually by the telephone operator or dispatcher, determining whether the caller or incident is within a particular city limit or not so that the proper authorities may be sent.

 A city's limit may extend into more than one county, which can complicate certain matters of policing and taxation.
 (For example, sales tax revenue collected in a city by one county may not be spent in another part of the city outside that county.)
 Where a city merges its government with that of its county to become a consolidated city-county, the city limit is usually considered to be expanded to occupy all of the previously unincorporated area of the county, while other existing municipalities continue to exist but are permanently locked into their city's limit without the possibility of annexation (except possibly into a neighboring county).
 An independent city's limit separates it from being in any county at all.
 Similarly, cities and towns may or may not be considered part of the township[s] they are in.

 City limits or boundaries in California are regulated by Local Agency Formation Commissions (LAFCO).

 Rail tracks and roads often separate or bound cities.
 In this case, a BNSF right of way and Esperanza Road separate the strip mall on the left, which is in Yorba Linda, from the car dealership on the right, which is in Anaheim.

 City, town, and village limits are not usually coterminous with post office locations or ZIP codes, and the USPS even considers some places to be "unacceptable" for use on mail.
 (For example, parts of Sandy Springs within its city limit but outside 30328 must use "Atlanta, GA" instead.)
 School districts and other special-purpose districts may be overlaid on cities, or cities may choose to have their own — however, these are often under other authorities.